 Fanon studied at Lycée Schoelcher, the secondary school in Fort-de-France until it closed down due to Vichy rule.
 The heavy-handed command of Vichy formed the young Fanon’s perspective on race relations.
-When Lycée Schoelcher re-opened in 1941, Frantz Fanon studied under the great poet Aimé Césaire.
+When Lycée Schoelcher re-opened in 1941, Frantz Fanon studied under the t poet Aimé Césaire.
 Under Césaire, a man who asserted black dignity through his concept of Negritude, Fanon’s understanding of his identity dramatically shifted.
 His studies had previously favored European and French worldviews, but from Césaire, Fanon felt himself more and more linked to his African roots.

 In 1943, Fanon left for Dominica to enlist in the Free French forces.
 He served in Morocco and Algeria in 1944 and 1945, and then participated in the battle for Alsace.
 Though Fanon was commended for his bravery, the racism he experienced in the army led him to reject WWII as a white man’s war.
 He returned to Fort-de-France even more committed to his identity as a black man, rather than a European.
 In 1946, he enrolled in the University of Lyon where he studied psychiatry.
 With this degree, Fanon applied psychiatric theories to his personal experiences as a Europeanized West Indian.
 This application is seen in his published book, Peau noire, masques blancs (Black Skin, White Masks), 1952.
 A year later, he was assigned to head the psychiatric division of a hospital in Algeria.
 He joined the Algerian liberation movement when the insurrection against French rule began in 1954.